In this article, we discuss the role of a refrigerated truck and then some of the reasons why you might not need to use a reefer in the winter months.

 You Can Save Money by Not Using a Reefer

 Deciding not to use a reefer is a great way to start lowering your cost of logistics and one that you can put in motion right away.
-There are other ways to save money on transportation but few will mount up to the savings that can be made by going with dry-freight vehicles over the cost of using a reefer.
+There are other ways to save money on transportation but few will mount up to the savings that can be made by going with dry van vehicles over the cost of using a reefer transportation service.

 Transporting produce in a reefer is definitely a necessity in the warmer months but the cold of winter is usually adequate for keeping the temperature down inside.
 If the staff is taking care with loading and unloading, there should be no added risk and you can at least trial-run this option to see how it works.
 Transporting without a reefer will also save you money and these savings are likely bigger than anything else you tweak or change with logistics.
 That being said, switching to a new and more cost-effective logistics company might help save you more than anything else and it never hurts to shop around.